ivan-guerra/programmador.com/content/posts/real-time-linux-app-development.md

 When it comes to signaling within or among RT applications, there are two approaches to consider:

-* **Standard Signals[^15]**: These are the signals in the `SIG*` family that can be caught and handled by an application using `sigaction`.
+* **Standard Signals[^15]**: These are the signals in the `SIG*` family that get caught by an application using `sigaction`.
-* **`pthread_cond` Signals**: These are condition objects typically associated with a `pthread_mutex` that are used to provide synchronized notification between threads/processes.
+* **`pthread_cond` Signals**: These are condition objects typically associated with a `pthread_mutex` that synchronize notification between threads/processes.

-**Standard signals should never be used in an RT application**.
+**Avoid standard signals in an RT application**.
 Why?
-The context when a signal handler is triggered is very hard or near impossible to predict.
+The context when a signal handler executes is hard or near impossible to predict.
 Are you holding a lock?
 Are you priority boosted?
 Worse yet, there are differences in behavior among the different glibc implementations.
 Avoid signals in your RT application.

-`pthread_cond` condition variables are perfectly safe to use in your RT app.
+`pthread_cond` condition variables are safe to use in your RT app.
 The only caveat is that you make sure to notify waiting threads/processes **before** releasing a lock!
-As an example of why it is important to notify waiters before releasing locks, consider this scenario on a uniprocessor system:
+As an example of why it's important to notify waiters before releasing locks, consider this scenario on a uniprocessor system:

-1. Task 1 priority 50 is scheduled and acquires a shared lock.
+1. Task 1 priority 50 gets scheduled and acquires a shared lock.
-2. Task 2 priority 60 is scheduled (Task 1 is descheduled due to lower prio).
+2. Task 2 priority 60 gets scheduled (Task 1 gets descheduled due to lower priority).
 3. Task 2 requests the lock.
 3. Kernel boosts Task 1 priority to 60 and schedules it.
 4. Task 1 completes its critical section and releases the lock.